Luhnow files $22M breach of contract lawsuit against Astros

 They said Manfred’s investigation “could produce only one untrustworthy source — the actual ringleader of the Astros’ sign-stealing schemes who ‘implicated’ Luhnow to save his own job.”

-MLB declined to comment, spokesman Michael Teevan said.
-The Astros and Koch-Weser did not respond to emails seeking comment.
+MLB declined to comment, spokesman Michael Teevan said, and the Astros declined comment, according to spokesman Gene Dias.
+Koch-Weser did not respond to emails seeking comment.

 “The ‘investigation’ apparently did not review — and the commissioner conveniently neglected to mention in his report, the more than 22,000 contemporaneous text and chat messages sent or received by this individual that undermine his after-the-fact finger-pointing at Luhnow,” the lawyers wrote.